uk-tre/website/docs/events/wg_workshops/2023-12-05-december-meeting/index.md

 - Plan for completing output
 - Liasing with other related working groups

-Plan is to have present at the March meeting, and have a first outcome of a whitepaper.
+Plan is to present at the March meeting, and have a first outcome of a whitepaper.

 #### An architecture for extending the domain of control - custody of data working group introduction